rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

 [MIR]: https://blog.rust-lang.org/2016/04/19/MIR.html
 [mir-default]: https://github.com/rust-lang/rust/pull/34096

-Because of MIR, we're now able to work on adding incremental compilation.
+Because of MIR, we're now able to work on adding incremental recompilation.
-Nightly builds currently offer ["beta" support][incrcomp] for it, permitting the compiler to skip over code generation.
+Nightly builds currently offer ["beta" support][incrcomp] for it, permitting the compiler to skip over code generation for code that hasn't chaned.
 We are in the midst of refactoring the compiler to support finer-grained incremental computation, allowing us to skip type-checking and other parts of compilation as well.
 This refactoring should also offer better support for the IDE work (see next section), since it enables the compiler to do things like compile a single function in isolation.
 We expect to see the next stage of incremental compilation becoming available over the next few months.
 If you're interested in getting involved, please check out the [roadmap issue #4][roadmap-4], which is updated periodically to reflect the current status, as well as places where help is needed.

 [The February post][incrcomp] on the "beta" support showed that recompiling in release mode will often be **five times as fast** with incremental compilation!